DHT Blockers Explained: Their Role in Preventing Hair Loss

 Popular DHT Blockers and Their Sources

-• Finasteride: A well-known oral medication that decreases DHT levels in the bloodstream.
+• Fnasteride: A well-known oral medication that decreases DHT levels in the bloodstream.

 • Saw Palmetto: A natural extract, often found in hair loss shampoos and supplements.